Constance Rowell Mastores lives in Oakland, California. Her work has appeared in The Lyric,

 a mere quivering;

-the end burned into the song and then out,
+the end burned into the beginning and then out,

 peony unburdening its heavy flower until